 Librium is effective when used for the treatment of sleep and anxiety disorders, as it promotes relaxing and sedative sensations.
 However, there are a number of undesirable side effects associated with Librium that are often experienced by users, some of which include:

 Extensive exposure to Librium can lead to tolerance and physical dependence over time.
 Some people who take Librium for medical conditions can become dependent on the drug after months or years of psychiatric use, whereas others can develop a dependency after extensive recreational abuse.
 While Librium and other benzodiazepines are largely thought to be safe for short-term use, long-term use is controversial due to the propensity for addiction.
-According to recent reviews by the Committee on Review of Medicines, Institute of Medicine, and National Institute on Drug Abuse in the United States, Librium and other benzodiazepines are ineffective for the long-term treatment of both insomnia and anxiety conditions.
+According to recent reviews by the Committee on Review of Medicines, Institute of Medicine, and National Institute on Drug Abuse in the United States, benzodiazepines drugs are not intended for long-term treatment of insomnia or anxiety conditions.

 In order to determine the presence of an addiction, a person must meet at least 6 of the criteria listed in the DSM-5.
 If someone you love is taking Librium and showing signs of benzodiazepine abuse, it is possible they have developed a Librium dependence.
 Common signs of Librium addiction include: